Skip to main content

 How to Pitch Without Talking the Whole Meeting

-Most people treat pitching like a performance.
-They show up with features, examples, and enthusiasm, then talk too long, explain too much, and leave the meeting without learning the one thing that actually mattered.
-That's a monologue, not a pitch.
+Most people treat a pitch like a performance.
+They show up with features, examples, and enthusiasm, talk too long, explain too much, and leave the meeting without learning the one thing that actually mattered.
+That's a monologue.
+Monologues don't close.

-The shortest way I know to put it: pitching without listening first is like giving unsolicited advice.
+The shortest way I know to put it: pitching without listening first is unsolicited advice.
 You might be right.
 It'll still land wrong.

 • what's broken